doub1ejack/git-timeline/README.md

 * Apr 9, 1865: Civil war ends

 * 1863: Reconstructionism begins.
 Reconstruction ended the remnants of Confederate secession and ended slavery, making the newly freed slaves citizens with civil rights ostensibly guaranteed by three new Constitutional amendments.

+* 1867: First printing of The Lost Cause: A New Southern History of the War of the Confederates